noseglasses/elf_diff/README.md

 ```
 in a Windows console.

-In the examples provided below, we go with the Linux syntax.
-Please replace the keyword `python3` with `py` when executing the respective examples in a Windows environment.
+In the examples provided below, we prefer the Linux syntax.
+Please replace the keyword `python3` with `py` when running the respective examples in a Windows environment.

 ### Generating Pair-Reports